-- Maintains cell integrity through the biosynthesis of structural phospholipids of neuronal membranes - In animal experiments, supplementation with 500 mg/kg citicoline for 90 days increased the amount of phosphatidylcholine in the frontoparietal cortex by about 30%.4 - Citicoline was able to significantly increase phosphatidylcholine, sphingomyelin and cardiolipin levels in gerbils.5 - In healthy elderly human subjects, supplementation with 500 mg/day citicoline for 6 weeks was shown by magnetic resonance spectroscopy to stimulate phosphatidylcholine synthesis.6 - 2.
-Enhances cell signaling by increasing the synthesis of neurotransmitters - Citicoline administration in laboratory rats produced a rapid increase in acetylcholine production in the dorsal hippocampus and neocortex, as compared to control animals. - \bullet Citicoline increases norepinephrine and dopamine levels in the central nervous system.
-8,9

-3. Increases blood flow and brain metabolism

-- Citicoline increased glucose incorporation and metabolism in the brain and increased cerebral blood flow in rats.10 - Supplementation of human subjects with 500 mg or 2000 mg Cognizin[®] citicoline for six weeks enhanced frontal lobe bioenergetics with a 14 percent increase in ATP.11 - Citicoline supplementation has been shown to improve brain metabolism in various animal models of ischemia/reperfusion and to have positive effects.8 - 4.
-Reduces oxidative stress - Administration of citicoline has been shown in animal models to help reduce oxidative stress in the brain and promote a normal inflammatory response by inhibiting free fatty acid release, decreasing breakdown of the blood-brain barrier, and attenuating arachidonic acid release.5 - 5.
-Improved attentional focus - Healthy, middle-aged women taking 250mg of Cognizin, saw improved attentional focus and inhibition on a test of attention researchers at the Brain Institute at The University of Utah. - Participants were evaluated with the Continuous Performance Test II (CPT-II), a measure sensitive to attentional function.
-Results after supplementation showed individuals receiving either the low or high dose of Cognizin citicoline produced fewer commission errors on the CPT-II compared to the placebo group.
-Specifically, individuals in the two Cognizin citicoline supplemented groups made fewer errors when responding to non-target stimuli.14
+- Maintains cell integrity through the biosynthesis of structural phospholipids of neuronal membranes - In animal experiments, supplementation with 500 mg/kg citicoline for 90 days increased the amount of phosphatidylcholine in the frontoparietal cortex by about 30%. - Citicoline was able to significantly increase phosphatidylcholine, sphingomyelin and cardiolipin levels in gerbils. - In healthy elderly human subjects, supplementation with 500 mg/day citicoline for 6 weeks was shown by magnetic resonance spectroscopy to stimulate phosphatidylcholine synthesis. - 2.
+Enhances cell signaling by increasing the synthesis of neurotransmitters - Citicoline administration in laboratory rats produced a rapid increase in acetylcholine production in the dorsal hippocampus and neocortex, as compared to control animals. - Citicoline increases norepinephrine and dopamine levels in the central nervous system. - 3.
+Increases blood flow and brain metabolism - Citicoline increased glucose incorporation and metabolism in the brain and increased cerebral blood flow in cats. - Supplementation of human subjects with 500 mg or 2000 mg Cognizin® citicoline for six weeks enhanced frontal lobe bioenergetics with a 14 percent increase in ATP. - Citicoline supplementation has been shown to improve brain metabolism in various animal models of ischemia/reperfusion and to have positive effects on memory and behavior in elderly people. - 4.
+Reduces oxidative stress - Administration of citicoline has been shown in animal models to help reduce oxidative stress in the brain and promote a normal inflammatory response by inhibiting free fatty acid release, decreasing breakdown of the blood-brain barrier, and attenuating arachidonic acid release.